Boy or girl? This week, the answer is starting to appear—find out what’s developing and when the difference will become even clearer.

 - Genitals are developing.
 Your baby’s genitals are developing into a penis or clitoris.
 If your baby is a girl, her uterus and ovaries are forming this week.
-But at this early point, it’s still visually hard to tell the difference—by week 14 it will be very clear.
+But at just 11 weeks pregnant, it’s still visually hard to tell the difference—by week 14 it will be very clear.

 Baby Brain Waves

 Your Baby’s Brain Is Developing

 Your baby’s head is still growing speedily.
 Right now, it makes up half the length of his body.
 Your baby’s brain is continuing to mature, too, with synapses (connections) forming in the cerebral cortex—the portion of the brain responsible for complex functions, such as language and processing information.

 The issue: Pregnancy hormones can cause a variety of skin changes—from a healthy glow to stretch marks.

 The solution: Know what's normal, and follow this skin-care advice.